100 Greatest Works of Art of All Time Book

 belief, vast as a sky, and colored by a diffused thimbleful of matter in the

+shape of noesis."
 26. Ralph Ellison Invisible Human being "I was looking for myself and asking everyone except myself questions which I,

 and merely I, could reply.
 It took me a long time and much painful